toddmotto/angularjs-styleguide/README.md

 * Data enters the component through attribute bindings (inputs)
 * Data leaves the component through events (outputs)
 * Mutates state, passes data back up on-demand (such as a click or submit event)
-* Doesn't care where data comes from, it's stateless
+* Doesn't care where data comes from, its stateless
 * Are highly reusable components
 * Also referred to as dumb/presentational components